Creating awesome content is not enough.

 Why are so many food blogs so annoying?
 No, seriously, why?

 And more importantly, do you think people are going to link to a website they find annoying?

-So before you even consider trying a new link building strategy, open a private window on your desktop and mobile browsers and take a few minutes to browse your website.
+So before you even consider trying a new link building strategy, open a private window on your computer and smartphone and take a few minutes to browse your website.
 Then take note of things that could frustrate your visitors and fix them.